 What insurance companies can capture with this technology is the ability to serve a larger portion of their customers instantly, without removing the human element all together - it’s the best of both worlds.
 This is an effective way to build loyalty - customers know they don’t always have to wait for a response but they can speak to a human if they so wish.
 The human agent is then more freed up to better deal with those complex issues when they do arise, again delivering a better customer experience and improving customer retention.

-No one likes nasty surprises
+4. No nasty surprises

 Communicating changes can be difficult - emails often go to spam or people simply don’t open them, and it’s unlikely customer services teams have the capacity to ring every customer to notify them.

 Another option for communicating account changes in a friendly way is by broadcasting a message on a messaging app with artificially intelligent conversation.
 Once a customer has initiated conversation with a virtual agent or broker, they have accepted to also receive messages.
 With broadcasts usually receiving high open rates of about 50-80%, insurance companies can better communicate account changes like price.
 There’s no nasty surprises and the customer knows their insurer has done everything it can to communicate the change, again boosting the CX!